 The fiscal year of Willis ends on December 31 and the fiscal year of Towers Watson ends on June 30.
-The following unaudited pro forma condensed combined statement of income for the fiscal year ended December 31, 2014 was prepared based on the following historical periods: (i) the historical consolidated statement of income of Willis for the year ended December 31, 2014 and (ii) the historical consolidated statement of income of Towers Watson for the twelve months ended December 31, 2014, which was derived by adding the consolidated statement of income for the fiscal year ended June 30, 2014 to the consolidated condensed statement of income for the three months ended December 31, 2014, and deducting both the consolidated condensed statement of income for the three months ended September 30, 2014 and the consolidated condensed statement of income for the three months ended December 31, 2014, and deducting both the consolidated condensed statement of income for the three months ended December 31, 2013.
+The following unaudited pro forma condensed combined statement of income for the fiscal year ended December 31, 2014 was prepared based on the following historical periods: (i) the historical consolidated statement of income of Willis for the year ended December 31, 2014 and (ii) the historical consolidated statement of income of Towers Watson for the twelve months ended December 31, 2014, which was derived by adding the consolidated statement of income for the fiscal year ended June 30, 2014 to the consolidated condensed statement of income for the three months ended December 30, 2014 and the consolidated condensed statement of income for the three months ended December 31, 2014, and deducting both the consolidated condensed statement of income for the three months ended December 31, 2013.